Top 9 Intriguing Movies Like 'Interstellar'

 The movie starts slowly, taking its sweet time to set up everything.
 Once it begins to roll, though, it’s a rollercoaster ride.
 The whole time, you pray for the characters as they desperately try to find a way back home.
 Just like Interstellar, the last few moments will have you glued to the edge of your seat.
 It’s a nail-biting journey you don’t wanna miss out on.

-The oil resources on earth have dwindled down to almost nothing.
-Helium -3, an energy source extracted from moon, is used instead of traditional sources.
+The oil resources on Earth have dwindled down to almost nothing.
+Helium -3, an energy source extracted from the moon, is used instead of traditional sources.
 The resource extraction, however, is a boring and dangerous job.

 The plot revolves around an astronaut, who is tasked with maintenance of the extraction facility.
 Things go pretty smooth until he finds out that things are not the way he thought they were.
 There is a reason why he can’t communicate back to the earth.
 Everything has been pre-taped years ago.
 And he is not the person he believes he is.
 Will he really be going back home, ever?